se-for-sci/se-for-sci.github.io/content/week08_static_typing/typing.md

 **covariant** and `*_co` is recommended for the name.
 If you allow parents, then it is **contravariant**, and `*_contra` is recommended for the name.

+Why?
+It turns out, if you have a read-only values, covariant variables are safe;
+when you read a variable, children act like their parents.
+That's why immutable protocols, like `Sequence` and `Mapping`, are covariant, while the mutable ones, like `MutableMapping`, as well as list, are not.
+If you have write-only values, then you can always write a parent, so contravariant is fine for write-only usage (say in a method call; write-only collections are somewhat rare!).
+If you read and write, then it is invariant.

 Unions are covariant. `B | None` would also accept `C`.

 Lists (generally anything mutable) are invariant.
 If you have a `list[B]`, it is